- Body Color

 1955 Ford Thunderbird Roadster

 For consignment, year 1 version 1 of the soon to be iconic Ford Thunderbird.
 And you WILL want one!
-Bathed in Ravern Black, it does not get any more mid 50s looking than this wonderful 2 seat bird.
-The entire package is very attractive, but the thing that sends this writer over the top is the early simplistic design.
-An overall 3 out of 5 on the judgement scale, a few items nonfunctional at this time, but all looking good and rust free.
-Top elite for this bird!
+Bathed in Raven Black, it does not get any more mid 50s looking than this wonderful 2 seat bird.
+The entire package is very attractive, but the thing that sends this writer over the top is all the custom work that has been added in to create the pro-touring machine before you.
+Suspension...check, brakes....check, drivetrain...check, tons of custom touches...check.

-The curvaceous thick door panels are wrapped in white vinyl with some black vinyl covered swooping upward long armrests, and a black padded window sill attached at the top.
+The curvaceous thick door panels are wrapped in black leather with some turquoise leather covered swooping long armrests, and a black padded window sill attached at the top.
 There is a large panel of machined aluminum through the center which is the background for the door actuator.
-These are nice and clean, with the aluminum showing a few dimples.
-This panel looks the part, as they melt into the curved dash keeping the machined metal line through the center.
-A fan style black background with white numbered speedometer is above on the painted metal black dash top and more black for below the machined strip of aluminum.
-Flanking on either side of the speedo are round gauges, one a factory tachometer, and the right a clock.
-Also noted an original looking radio is neatly installed in the dash center.
-Fronting a near perfect bench seat is a black rubber booted small shift lever well within reach of the driver on the hump.
-The seat is complete with black smooth bolsters and surrounds and shows with white tuck and roll inserts and some piping at the seams, and it stretches from door to door.
-Nice condition black carpeting floods the floors, and the black bakelite and chrome horn ring steering wheel fronts the pristine dash.
-A black tonneau cover is on the rear body/passenger sill and awaits to cover the top when it is in the down position.
-Totally delicious in this presentation.
-And if the weather is bad, pop on the hardtop!
+These are nice and clean, with the aluminum showing a few scuffs.
+This panel looks the part, as they melt into the custom curved dash keeping the machined metal line through the center.
+A fan style turquoise background with white numbered speedometer is above on the padded black dash top and turquoise below.
+Flanking on either side of the speedo are round gauges, one a tachometer, and the right a clock both courtesy of Classic Instruments.
+Just below in the swoop down of the reshaped and reformed 1959 Thunderbird console is the controller for the Vintage AC & heater.
+This console races between the custom seats with cup holders, billet power window switches, and the polished ball topped shifter arm.
+Speaking of the seats, how about a pair of narrowed and shortened 1968 Thunderbird buckets, refinished in soft black leather with a peppering of turquoise thrown in for some extra good looks.
+Not only are these seats comfortable but they're also power actuated.
+Nice condition black carpeting floods the floors, and an Ididit tilt column and Con2R custom steering wheel fronts the pristine dash.
+Add in an AM/FM/6 CD changer stereo with a USB port and we're in touring heaven.

-A 292ci V8 engine is in a clean and shiny engine bay.
-It is topped with a 4-barrel carburetor, and a chromed air cleaner cover.
-Red is reserved for the block, and shiny turquoise Thunderbird badged horizontal ribbed valve covers add some more bling to the bay.
-A 3-speed automatic transmission, 3.31 Dana 44 rear axle complete the drivetrain.
+A 347ci Ford stroker V8 engine, making a consignor stated 425hp is in a clean and shiny engine bay.
+It is topped with ProComp aluminum heads, a ground and epoxied polished Barry Grant 6 shooter intake with 3-2bbl Barry Grant carbs on top along with a custom airbrushed air cleaner assembly.
+Black is reserved for the block, and the shiny black Thunderbird airbrushed valve covers add some more bling to the bay.
+A Tremec 5-speed manual transmission and a 3.55 Posi Dana 44 rear axle complete the drivetrain.
+Our eyes are drawn all over the engine bay with one hit coming after the next.
+We note a polished aluminum radiator, 2500cfm cooling fan, custom smoothed firewall, chrome plated hood releases, and a modified splash pan to name a few.
 Just a beautiful presentation under the hood.

 F-Dearborn, MI Assy Plant